antiflasher/adaptizer-swift/README.md

 Also, you can use `wAny` to set a default value: `[wAny: 50, w414: 100]`.

-If you haven't set the default value in your dictionary, well the first dictionary value will be used, which is almost arbitrary value, you know :)
+If you haven't set the default value in your dictionary, well the first dictionary value is used, which is almost arbitrary value, you know :)

 <br>